Skip to content Skip to sidebar Skip to footer

 “It’s our intention to change that.”

-Organized just one week before the Eventing Championships at Galway Downs, the Bridle Brunch drew 400+ people to luxury tents situated at high-action points on the cross-country course.
+The idea was hatched just one week before the Eventing Championships at Galway Downs.
+Yet Bridle Brunch drew 400+ people to luxury tents situated at high-action points on the cross-country course.
 As international level competitors galloped through the Oasis water complex, guests were splash-close to the action as they enjoyed mimosas, a gourmet buffet and the company of Temecula’s leaders, movers, shakers and friends.

 Pulling off the gala affair on one week’s planning epitomizes the good that comes from Ken’s leadership motto: “Teamwork makes the dream work.”

-“I find eventing extremely entertaining and impressive,” Ken says.
+“I find eventing extremely entertaining and impressive,” Ken asserts.
 “All the friends and family that we had here for the Bridle Brunch really enjoyed it.”

-Even without the LA28 Olympic possibility, the Smiths are thrilled with Galway Downs’ rebirth.
+The Smiths are thrilled with Galway Downs’ rebirth.
 “There is more equestrian activity than there’s ever been,” Ken enthuses.
 “And we’ve never had bigger shows.
-Especially in the hunter/jumper space.
-Ali and Francie Nilforushan (of Nilforushan Equisport Events) put on very big, successful competitions and we have shows in several other disciplines.”
+Ali and Francie Nilforushan (of Nilforushan Equisport Events) put on very big, successful hunter/jumper competitions and we have shows in several other disciplines.”

 Work Boot-Wearing Businessman